-If any non-compliance with the Social Standards is detected, a corrective action plan is issued for all self-assessments.
+If any non-compliance with the HUGO BOSS Supplier Code of Conduct is detected, a corrective action plan is issued for all self-assessments.
 If there is no significant improvement, HUGO BOSS reserves the right to conduct a detailed on-site audit or to reject a potential business partner.

-On-site audits are conducted on a risk-based approach and monitor compliance with the Social Standards during the whole business relationship with a supplier.
+On-site audits are conducted on a risk-based approach and monitor compliance with the HUGO BOSS Supplier Code of Conduct during the whole business relationship with a supplier.
 For all finished good suppliers, on-site audits are mandatory.
 On a regular basis, all finished goods suppliers are required to undergo compliance audits, which include checks for compliance with the prohibition of slavery and human trafficking.
 The longer the cooperation without significant findings, the longer intervals until the next audit.
 This risk-based approach allows HUGO BOSS to audit as many suppliers as possible.

 HUGO BOSS will therefore not tolerate any form of child labor or forced labor.
-If suppliers violate the HUGO BOSS Social Standards an action plan is issued, requesting them to improve compliance immediately (for details see HUGO BOSS Child and Forced Labor Policy).
+If suppliers violate the HUGO BOSS Supplier Code of Conduct an action plan is issued, requesting them to improve compliance immediately (for details see HUGO BOSS Child and Forced Labor Policy).
 The supplier's performance is reviewed in a follow up audit.
 If a supplier fails to make progress against the plan, they may be subject to sanctions up to and including termination of the business relationship.

 To detect covered risks and to protect all employees against slavery or human trafficking, HUGO BOSS operates a defined grievance mechanism enabling anyone to contact directly the responsible persons at HUGO BOSS or an independent external Ombudsman (Confidential Helpline) to report potential cases.
 Employees of suppliers can also use this Confidential Helpline.
-They receive information on the HUGO BOSS homepage and during the audits on an information card on how to do this.
+They receive information on the HUGO BOSS company website and during the audits on an information card on how to do this.